egor1abs/openmc_sdef_parser/README.md

     - `sdef` is an openmc.IndependentSource object

 - `sdef_file` is the path to the SDEF file
-- `normalize` is whether to normalize the source per 1.
-Default is False.
+- `normalize` is whether to normalize the source probabilities per 1.
+Default is True.
 - `exclude_first` is whether to exclude the first z bin (vertical distribution).
 It may be useful in some cases.
 Default is False, i.e. include the first z bin and exclude the last z bin.

 ## Plotting